Pinduoduo the 2nd Chinese social e-commerce platform

 As consumers in China become more health conscious especially following the pandemic, Pinduoduo expects they will be willing to pay more for the quality and safety of their food.

-Therefore, this year the company began collaborating with a research institute to develop a faster, more cost-effective and robust method for testing fresh produce that is pesticide contaminants.
+Therefore, this year the company began collaborating with a research institute to develop a faster, more cost-effective, and more robust method for testing fresh produce that is pesticide contaminants.

 Thus, the company is looking to get out of its low-quality products and logistics services, investing in technology for quality control and food safety and developing logistics due to complaints about counterfeit products offered on the site and delivery issues.